schellenberg/computerscience20/_sources/ConstrainedLanguage/PracticeQuiz.rst

     - :1: Great!
       :2: Careful!
 Remember that the `else` does not include `move`.
       :.*: Try again!

+.. reveal:: reveal_practice_quiz_q4
+    :showtitle: Tracing Help
+    :hidetitle: Hide Help

+    If you have spent time tracing this code on your own, and still cannot come up with the correct solution, you may find it helpful to |reeborgq4|.
+You can copy/paste the code above into the world, and step through the code one line at a time.

+.. |reeborgq4| raw:: html

+   <a href="https://reeborg.cs20.ca/?lang=en&mode=python&url=worlds/sk/second-practice-quiz-q4.json&name=PracticeQuizQ4" target="_blank">open this world in the Reeborg environment</a>

 Question 5 - Mirror Image
 -------------------------